Deliberate Practice blog image

 Daniel Pink, in Drive: The Surprising Truth About What Motivates Us, explains that the best performers are driven by “autonomy, mastery, and purpose,” all of which align perfectly with deliberate action.

-Similarly, this quote highlights the power of sustained focus in mastering skills, reinforcing that deliberate thinking is essential for expertise.
+This quote also highlights the power of sustained focus in mastering skills, reinforcing that deliberate thinking is essential for expertise.

 Building a Perfect Deliberate Model for Your Growth

-If you are serious about applying deliberate practice to your own life, follow this perfect deliberate model:
+If you are serious about applying this model to your own life, follow these rules:

 1. Set Clear Goals